bicycle1885/JSoC2015/Report.md

 ## WaveletMatrices.jl

 You may know about the [wavelet tree](https://en.wikipedia.org/wiki/Wavelet_Tree), which supports the *rank* and *select* queries like `SucVector` and `RRR`, but elements are not restricted to 0/1 bits.
 In fact, the *rank* and *select* queries are available on arbitrary unsigned integers.
-The wavelet tree can be thought as a generaliation of indexable bit vectors in this respect.
+The wavelet tree can be thought as a generalization of indexable bit vectors in this respect.
 What I've implemented is not the well-known wavelet tree, a variant of it called "wavelet matrix".
 You can find an implementation and an original paper at [WaveletMatrices.jl](https://github.com/BioJulia/WaveletMatrices.jl).
 According to the authors of the paper, the wavelet matrix is "simpler to build, simpler to query, and faster in practice than the levelwise wavelet tree".